skyway/skyway.github.io/en/android-tutorial.md

 ## Setup UI
 {: #setup-ui }

-Add functions related to the UI.
+Add methods related to the UI.
 As actionButton is used in toggle mode, change the label depending on the connection status by implementing `updateActionButtonTitle()`.

 *Java*